Toucaan/toucaan.research/README.md

 The term `intrinsic design` was [coined by Jen Simmons](https://youtu.be/AMPKmh98XLY) of Mozilla (now Apple) back in 2017.
 Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the original discussion if you like.

-While intrinsic web design could mean different things to different people, it usually means arriving at a "native app-like" interface that closely fits the use-case and user's device/situation.
+While intrinsic web design could mean different things to different people, it usually means arriving at a native "app-like" interface that closely fits the use-case and user's device/situation.

 Read more about Intrinsic Web Design [here](https://medium.com/@mattkrick/intrinsic-web-design-b5e9f9c8d8d6).